 Students attend universities to prepare for careers.
 While at Wilfrid Laurier, he majored in geography and environmental studies and graduated in April 2019.

 Andrew progressed through Canada’s age-grade rugby and played for the Canada Under-20s.
-He played for the Aurora Barbarians, the Ontario Blues, and for the Arrows during their 2018 exhibition season.
-That continued in Fall 2018 and his front-row scrummaging skills and his loose play were an asset during the 2019 Major League Rugby season where he played in 15 matches.
+He played for the Aurora Barbarians, the Ontario Blues, and the Arrows during their 2018 exhibition season.
+That continued in Fall 2018 and his front-row scrummaging skills and his loose play were an asset.

 His performance during the 2019 MLR season earned him a contract for 2020 and a spot on the Senior Men’s National Team for Canada for the Pacific Nations Cup.
-He made his test debut against the United States at Glendale on July 27, 2019, and the last of his five tests was against South Africa at the 2019 Rugby World Cup at Kobe on Ocobert 8.
+He made his test debut against the United States at Glendale on July 27, 2019, played two matches at the 2019 Rugby World Cup, and the last of his 12 tests, including 6 starts, was against Portugal at Lisbon, November 6, 2021.